-variables for both independence and persistence of programming self-efficacy and scaffolding.
-This indicated that the more students valued learning programming, the more they became independent and persisted in solving challenging programming problems.
-Relatively, students who programming received appropriate support or scaffolding.
+The findings in this study confirmed that the value of learning programming was the most predictable value among the three examined variables for both independence and persistence, and ambition for programming self-efficacy.
+This indicated that the more students valued learning programming, the more thev independent and persisted in solving challenging programming problems.
+Relatively, the more student valued programming, the more ambition they have to escalate their programming skills.
 Therefore, the value of learning programming was an important factor that should be a part of educational interventions that seek enhancing IS students programming self-efficacy.